 Which Gold Course Near Macau Do You Want to Tee Off?

 4. Lakewood Golf Club

 Lakewood Golf Club lies at the base of South Mountain in Jingding Town of Zhuhai city.
 About a 30-minute drive from Macau, the two superb 18-hole golf courses designed by J. Michael Poellot make the trek worth it.
 The lakes and plants everywhere bring golfers to the natural world.
 The club gained several awards, including U.S. Gold Digest's "Ten Best Golf Courses in China."
 Membership is required, but you might ask your hotel's concierge to check for availability.

 JMP Design Group

-The Agile Golf & Country Club lulls near the majestic Changjiang Reservoir about 80 minutes from Macau.
-The club manages two courses designed by JMP Design Group.
-Northern zone is the steep and extensive course.
-The southern zone is surrounded by hills on one side and water on the other in complete harmony with nature.
-Amazingly, each course features 36-holes.
-The Club has proudly won the “Best Fairway Maintenance” award in eight consecutive years by China Golf and permanently awarded the “Ten Best New Golf Courses in China”.
+The Agile Golf & Country Club lulls near the majestic Changjiang Reservoir.
+It is about 80 minutes from Macau, and the Club manages two courses designed by JMP Design Group.
+The northern zone is a steep and extensive course.
+The southern region is surrounded by hills on one side and water on the other in complete harmony with nature.
+Amazingly, each features 36-holes.
+The Club has proudly won the "Best Fairway Maintenance" award in eight consecutive years by China Golf and permanently awarded the "Ten Best New Golf Courses in China."

 Ideal Golf Courses

-Visiting Macau places players within close proximity of ideal golf courses, and concierges at local hotels can arrange for tee times and transportation to lush forest-lined fairways that are easily accessible.
-Once you arrive, the golfing is endless with playful nights at the near by casinos.
+Visiting Macau places players within proximity of ideal golf courses.
+Concierges at local hotels can arrange for tee times and transportation to lush forest-lined fairways easily accessible.
+Once you arrive, the golfing is endless, with playful nights at the nearby casinos.

 © 2016 Kenna McHugh